apigee/api-platform-samples/learn-edge/apikey-security/README.md

 Deploy and invoke the proxy.
 These are the basic steps:

-1. `cd api-platform-samples/learn-edge/proxy-3`.
+1. `cd api-platform-samples/learn-edge/apikey-security`.
 2. `./deploy.sh`
 3. `./invoke.sh`
-4. Compare the output to the `proxy-2` output.
+4. Compare the output to the `proxy-to-a-target` output.

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
-How does it differ from the Trace you saw in `proxy-2`?
+How does it differ from the Trace you saw in `proxy-to-a-target`?
 Do you see where the VerifyAPIKey policy exectued?
 Notice that when it runs, a whole bunch of variables are created -- they have names like `verifyapikey.VerifyAPIKey.status` and `verifyapikey.VerifyAPIKey.expires_in`.
 For now, just note that these variables are created.

 ### About what changed